myshares/myshares/README.txt

 Technical details:

-The MyShare software is a client-server application.
+The MyShares software is a client-server application.
 It consists of a java server process, the one started by the run.sh script, and a javascript user interface run in a browser.
 To run a node, forge, update the blockchain, interact with peers, only the java process needs to be running, so you could logout and close